jkomoros/flux-bot/README.md

 You can then either set the token as an environment variable (`export BOT_TOKEN=<TOKEN>`) or pass it via the `-t` parameter.

+Run the app by doing `go build && ./gale-x-bot`

 ## Adding a bot to a server

 Have a user logged into a server visit this link: